Melanie Skotnik

 Melanie Skotnik (formerly Melfort; born 8 November 1982 in Hersbruck, West Germany) is a French-German high jumper.
-She holds both German and French citizenship through her parentage and represented Germany until 2004.
+She holds both German and French nationalities through her parentage and represented Germany until 2004.
 She retired in June 2016.

-Skotnik finished in seventh position and ninth position respectively in the finals of the 2007 World Championships and 2009 World Championships.
+Skotnik finished in seventh position and ninth position, respectively, in the finals of the 2007 World Championships and 2009 World Championships.
 She was eliminated in the qualification rounds of the 2005 and 2011 World Championships.

 At her first Olympics - the 2008 Summer Olympics, Skotnik fell 4 cm short of reaching the final after clearing 1.89 metres to finish joint 16th place in the qualification round.
 At the 2012 Summer Olympics, she reached the final and finished in 9th place at 1.93m.